beachside-project/AzureCosmosContext/README.md

 ### When load values from appsettings.Development.json

 When using ASP.NET Core, the environment name is set by default.
-if use ConsoleApp, you need to set environment value.
+if use ConsoleApp, you need to set environment name value.
 please watch ConsoleAppSample project > Program.cs > `ConfigureHostConfiguration` section.